Assam: CM Sarma reaffirms commitment to wildlife protection through Operation Falcon

 Malaysia and Vietnam are key hubs for rhino horn trafficking, with Malaysia accounting for 24% of global rhino horn seizures from 2021 to 2023.

-Strong security measures, such as armed patrols, surveillance drones, high-speed boats, and intelligence sharing, support Kaziranga’s success.
+Robust security measures, such as armed patrols, surveillance drones, high-speed boats, and intelligence sharing, support Kaziranga’s success.
 “We monitor vulnerable areas closely, day and night,” said a Kaziranga park officer.

 Despite these efforts, experts warn that poaching networks remain active.
 India and Nepal together host over 4,000 greater one-horned rhinos, with Assam home to the majority.
 This makes Assam a key target for wildlife traffickers.